ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Group Manager

-In addition to what is discussed in {{Section 10.1 of I-D.ietf-ace-key-groupcomm}}, a compromised Group Manager would allow an adversary to also monitor the group configurations specified by an Administrator, or to enforce group configurations different from the specified ones, which can result in communications in the OSCORE groups not attaining the originally intended security level.
+In addition to what is discussed in {{Section 10.1 of RFC9594}}, a compromised Group Manager would allow an adversary to also monitor the group configurations specified by an Administrator, or to enforce group configurations different from the specified ones, which can result in communications in the OSCORE groups not attaining the originally intended security level.

-Although this is undesirable, it is not worse than the control that the adversary would gain on the group keying material through the compromised Group Manager (see {{Section 10.1 of I-D.ietf-ace-key-groupcomm}}).
+Although this is undesirable, it is not worse than the control that the adversary would gain on the group keying material through the compromised Group Manager (see {{Section 10.1 of RFC9594}}).

-Unlike what is defined in {{Section 10.2 of I-D.ietf-ace-key-groupcomm}} with respect to renewing the group keying material, the Group Manager does not have to change the group configurations of the OSCORE groups it is responsible for, after having experienced a reboot.
+Unlike what is defined in {{Section 10.2 of RFC9594}} with respect to renewing the group keying material, the Group Manager does not have to change the group configurations of the OSCORE groups it is responsible for, after having experienced a reboot.

 ## Administrators